Common Series Functionality

 OriginIndex

 The series has a property called OriginIndex which allows you to specify which data point is treated as the first data point in the series.
-This property is commonly used in real time charts that display a window of data.
-In such charts it is common to remove the first data point and add a new one at the end of the data points collection of the series.
+This property is commonly used in real-time charts that display a window of data.
+In such charts, it is common to remove the first data point and add a new one at the end of the data point collection of the series.
 This results in memory shifting which is CPU intensive.
-In order to avoid this shift you can use the OriginIndex property.
+To avoid this shift you can use the OriginIndex property.
 The following code snippet shows how to take advantage of this property:

 Copy Code